 Why buying expired domains?

-A quite compelling post by Nathan Gotch shows how you can get many highly relevant backlinks if you buy relevant expired domains.
+A quite compelling post by Nathan Gotch shows how you can get many highly relevant backlinks by buying relevant expired domains.

 What are Expired Domains?

-Expired domains are domain names that have existed and have not been renewed by their owner.
+Expired domains are domain names that have existed and have not been renewed by their owners.

-Those websites might have acquired many backlinks over time, hence the idea that you could increase your authority by redirecting those websites to your own domain.
+Those websites might have acquired many backlinks over time, hence the idea that you could increase your authority by redirecting those websites to your own.

 I was deeply intrigued by the idea, so I decided to test it on a small scale.